rjmacarthy/gpt-code-reviewer/README.md

 ## Usage

+You will need to edit the script to enter your repositories and org.

 To use this script, clone the repository and navigate to its directory in your terminal.
 Then, run the following command:

 `python3 review.py`